WarrantyLife/ApiExampleBundle/Resources/doc/index.rst

 Installation
 ------------

-First, checkout a copy of hte code.
+First, checkout a copy of the code.
 Just add the following  to the ``deps`` file of your Symfony Standard Distribution::

     [ApiExampleBundle]